turingschool/curriculum/source/projects/blogger.markdown

 3. Right away I see that the article has data in the `image_file_name` and other fields, so I think it worked.
 4. Enter `a.image` to see even more data about the file

 Ok, it's in there, but we need it to actually show up in the article.
 Open the `app/views/articles/show.html.erb` view template.
-In between the line that displays the title and the one that displays the body, let's add this line:
+Before the line that displays the body, let's add this line:

 ```ruby
 <p><%= image_tag @article.image.url %></p>